Latesha-F/LF/README.md

 ## LaTesha Flowers
 [Let's Connect](https://www.linkedin.com/in/lf1/)

-My current project is developing skills to become a Cloud Engineer.
+My current project is developing skills to become a Cybersecurity Engineer.
 I have 10+ years diverse experience in Technology, HR, financial support, and customer service.
 I am a proactive problem-solver with a growth mindset, focused on mastery of new technology.
 I thrive on learning, fostering connections, change, and resolving issues.

 #### Certifications
 - *Azure Fundamentals AZ-900* | Microsoft Corporation <br>